Common Core Standards

 In 2009, state school chiefs and governors created the Common Core initiative to develop standards that would replace the patchwork of uneven benchmarks and learning goals that existed from state to state.

 The final version of the standards was released in 2010.
 The goal of Common Core is to ensure that all students graduate from high school with the knowledge and skills needed to be successful in college and the workforce regardless of where they live.

 How Common Core Applies to District 401

-District 401's instruction in English language arts and mathematics is fully aligned with the Common Core standards.
+District 401's curricular offerings in English language arts and mathematics are fully aligned to the Common Core standards.

 ELA Standards in Common Core